DhruvShah28/markdown-portfolio/index.md

 ### 🎓 Degrees:

-- Bachelor's in Computer Application :computer:
+- Bachelor's in Computer Application
 - Graduate Certificate in Business Analytics (a.k.a.
 "Data Wizardry 101") :chart_with_upwards_trend:
 - Graduate Certificate in Web Development